 It’s also important to note that being victimized by a scam does not necessarily get you off the hook; you are still the one to blame until the IRS decides otherwise.

 Hefty penalties await those who cheat

-If you are caught cheating Uncle Sam out of what he is owed, whether through dishonesty or ignorance, your wallet could take a beating.
+If you are caught underpaying taxes that you owe, whether through dishonesty or ignorance, your wallet could take a beating.
 The IRS assesses a penalty of 20 percent of the net understatement of tax for “substantial understatement” and “negligence or disregard of the rules or regulations” violations.

 On the other hand, frivolous returns are subject to a $5,000 fine, and civil fraud penalties amount to 75 percent of the understated outstanding tax liability and could result in criminal prosecution.

 While it may be tempting to cheat on your taxes to save money or get that large refund, it definitely isn’t worth it.
 And if you do decide to test your luck, you may find yourself among that 1 percent whose returns are audited.

 What is your attitude about filing taxes on income that is off the books?
 Share with us in comments below or on our Facebook page.

 - Could These 12 Weird Tax Deductions Save You Money?